Selling an Inherited House in New Jersey: What Heirs Need to Know

 Secure the Property Prevents unauthorized access, vandalism, or theft in a vacant home.
 Change the locks immediately.
 Don’t assume you know who has a key.

-Locate the Will The document contains the names of all beneficiaries and executors who will direct the legal procedure.
+Locate the Will Identifies the executor and beneficiaries, guiding the entire legal process.
 Check safe deposit boxes, personal files, or with the deceased’s attorney.

-Contact Homeowner’s Insurance The property will stay protected from damage and legal responsibility through this process.
+Contact Homeowner’s Insurance Ensures the property remains covered against damage or liability.
 Ask the insurer about specific requirements for a vacant property policy.

-Manage Utilities The system protects your property from harm and keeps your home in good condition.
+Manage Utilities Prevents damage (like frozen pipes) and maintains the home’s condition.
 Transfer bills to the “Estate of [Name]” instead of canceling them.

-Gather Financial Documents The document reveals all outstanding mortgage debts and property ownership details through the deed.
+Gather Financial Documents Provides a clear view of debts (mortgage) and assets (deed).
 Create a dedicated folder or digital file to keep everything organized.

 This checklist isn’t exhaustive, but tackling these items first will put you on solid ground for the steps ahead.